 You are also able to transfer money out and into your savings account at any time.

-Keep in mind that you can initiate a transfer 24/7 via phone or the website, but any transfers you request after 7:00 PM EST or on non-business days will start to process on the following business days.
+You can initiate a transfer 24/7 via phone or the website, but any transfers you request after 7:00 PM EST or on non-business days will start to process on the following business days.